 A program for female high school students, contributing towards gender parity in engineering and IT disciplines.
-For girls from Australia with an interest in science, technology, engineering, and mathematics.
+For girls with an interest in science, technology, engineering, and mathematics.

 Inspire your female students about the exciting possibilities of Engineering and IT through our Girl Power program, including a three-night camp at the University of Melbourne, work experience and mentoring opportunities.